 YES- it’s convenient and safe to travel to Paros.
 Just hop on a ferry from Mykonos and enjoy the boat ride there.
 The Cyclades are great for island hopping in general, and if you pack the right stuff, you can spend well over a month exploring these islands.

 Final Thoughts on Where to Stay in Paros

-Sometimes, the best holiday locations are the ones that not everyone is talking about.
-Paros is generally a quieter destination, although the best time to visit Greece to avoid tourist crowds is usually between September-May.
+Sometimes, the best holiday locations are those not everyone talks about.
+Paros is generally a quieter destination, although the best time to visit Greece to avoid tourist crowds is usually between September and May.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.